 Read More: Worst Movie Sequels of All Time

-A portrayal of combat soldiers who disarm bombs, walk the fine line between perils of being in a warfare and need to observe the protocol.
+This one is a brilliant portrayal of combat soldiers who disarm bombs, walk the fine line between perils of being in a warfare and need to observe the protocol.
 ‘The Hurt Locker’ will shake you – not for the cause and consequences of war, but bring you closer to moment-to-moment experiences of soldiers.
-The movie that narrates 2004 in the streets of Baghdad and deserts beyond show struggles, stress and preoccupation of survival that soldiers face.
-As a narration it distills through a psychological and moral complications of warfare where three men whose contrasting temperaments stitch an exploration of peril and bravery.
+The movie, set in 2004, in the streets of Baghdad and deserts beyond, shows the struggles, stress and preoccupation that soldiers face while trying to survive.
+The film is structured extremely well, and it’s an incredibly compelling, complex portrait of the psychology of the soldiers and the moral complications of war.

 Read More: Best Food Movies of All Time

 There are no winners in a war, though the only loser is humanity.
-Clint Eastwood tells this through this story of the other side of the critically acclaimed ‘Flags of Our Father’.
+This is what Clint Eastwood tells through this incredible story.
 Towards the fag end of the WWII, looking at the impending loss in the hands of the US army, the remaining Imperial Japanese army readies for its final onslaught.
-It was well appreciated by the critics for its correct portrayal of the both sides’ agony as well as frustration.
+The film was well appreciated by critics for its brilliant portrayal of the agony and frustration of the soldiers from both the sides.

 Read More: Best Female Action Movies of All Time

-Roman Polanski’s tale of a hurt and punished pianist during the Holocaust mirrors his own as he is a survivor of the concentration camp.
+Roman Polanski‘s tale of a hurt and punished pianist during the Holocaust mirrors his own, as he is a survivor of the concentration camp.
 Holocaust brought out the ghastliness and the insufferable pain of the Jews in the concentration camps.
-‘The Pianist’ tells the story of Wladyslaw Szpilman, a pianist and his journey to hell and back during the holocaust.
-Adrien Brody won many accolades including the academy award for best actor for his titular role.
+‘The Pianist’ tells the story of Wladyslaw Szpilman, a pianist, and depicts his journey to hell and back during the holocaust.
+Adrien Brody won many accolades including the Academy Award for Best Actor for his titular role.